-The first policy counterfactual we consider was implemented in Michigan in 2021 and our analysis will inform whether the state can expect this to yield positive social returns.
+analysis will inform whether the state can expect this to yield positive social returns.
 The second exercise allows us to consider whether reforms to how much leniency is granted to young defendants and thus changes to the procedures that might generate this leniency might be socially beneficial.
 The third exercise addresses calls to reduce the carceral system's reach for adolescents and highlights a major difference between the juvenile and adult systems.
-The final counterfactual explores the implications of differential access to more immediate record sealing in the juvenile system and reflects recent reforms in Michigan (and elsewhere) to limit the impact of criminal records on other outcomes and provide work readiness training.34
+The final counterfactual explores the implications of differential access to more immediate record sealing in the juvenile system and reflects recent reforms in Michigan (and elsewhere) to limit the impact of criminal records on other outcomes and provide work readiness training.36

 We consider the following cost and benefit components: the direct costs of implementing the program, savings from tax revenue from earnings, government savings from changes in recidivism behavior, benefits for the defendants themselves, and savings for future victims.
 We sum over the first three components to provide an estimate of the net impact per defendant to the government budget constraint.
+Costs and benefits are measured over the five-year outcome period in our main analyses.
+While changes to recidivism or earnings are most pronounced early on in our follow-up period limiting the bias resulting from an incomplete follow-up window, changes to time spent in prison remain prominent even five years later (Figure 6).
+Consequently, government savings are likely understated, especially in the first and third exercises.